 Make listening to a priority.
 Stay focused.
 Stay in the present.
 Eliminate distractions, like emails and cell phones.

 Show respect for the person and their feelings.
 Even if you disagree.

 Avoid giving advise, even when asked.
 Offer options and suggestions.
 Allow them to discover their best answer.

 Learn the art of asking good questions: open-ended (How…?
 What…?
 Could…?
 Would…?).
 Alternatively, closed-ended (Is?
 Are?
 Do?
 Did?)

 Listen with empathy.
 Try putting yourself in their shoes to try and understand their point of view.

 Use attending behaviours to let the person know you are listening, like “mmmm,” “uh-huh,” or “I see”.

 Watch non-verbal behaviour.
 Clarify to ensure you are reading the non-verbal behaviour correctly.
 Keep an open body posture, sit down if possible and try to sit beside the person rather than facing them.
 Maintain eye contact, if culturally appropriate but do not stare.

-Checking to understand.
+Check to make sure that you understood.
 Make sure you inquiry to clarify what you think you heard and to ensure you comprehend.
 Paraphrasing in your own words.
-Summarizing to ensure you have received the correct message, focus and understanding.
+Summarize to ensure you have received the correct message, focus and understanding.